driemworks/mercury-blockchain/README.md

 # Mercury Blockchain
 Mercury Blockchain (or just Mercury) is a blockchain that acts as a decentralized, event-driven database.

-## Motivation
-The origin of this project stems from the question:
-`How can you safely store data in a public IPFS gateway and how can you safely share the content with others?`

-The resulting solution is Mercury, a blockchain that acts as a decentralized, event-driven database.
-Unlike a blockchain like bitcoin where transactions ultimately represent an exchange of some amount of bitcoin, transactions within Mercury represent a state mutation (as represented by a transaction type and an associated payload corresponding to a slice of the node state) published by a node.
-Transactions in this context only  require that a single node be available, and the mined blocks can be thought of as a global, append-only event log.
-Event sourcing allows  the *complete* state of the application to be rebuilt or recovered from any state/time, while the usage of a blockchain provides immutability to the stored events.

-By configuring transaction types, associated schemas, and implementing appropriate behavior swfor handling state updates as a result of transactions with a given type being mined, Mercury can support nearly any use case.
-For example, see (TODO: ADD SOME EXAMPLE CONFIGS ONCE THIS IS BUILT OUT)

 ## Getting Started

 ### Pre requisites